penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 - Connect to an Azure Logic Apps agent using the official Python SDK and perform basic interactions.

-## Conversational agents using A2A protocol
+## Communicate between agents and clients with the A2A protocol

 Azure Logic Apps conversational agents support the [A2A protocol](https://a2a-protocol.org/latest/), enabling seamless integration with other AI agents and client applications.
 In a world where agents are built using diverse frameworks and by different vendors, A2A provides a common language, breaking down silos and fostering interoperability.
 These agents expose an API surface that abstracts away Azure Logic Apps-specific constructs like workflows and runs, focusing instead on conversational units, or messages, and tasks.